VrushankPatel/interview-matters/ouch-protocol/README.md

 # Overview

 OUCH is NASDAQ's binary protocol for electronic order entry, designed for high-performance submission, modification, and cancellation of orders.
 It provides low-latency connectivity for trading systems requiring rapid execution.
+Supported versions include OUCH 5.0, 4.2, and 4.1, with Dedicated OUCH offering enhanced features for co-located trading.

 # STAR Summary